queryluke/masseffect-5e-data/data/class-features/improved-barrier-1.md

 ---
-id: improved_barrier_1
 name: Improved Barrier
+class: vanguard
+level: 10
+subclass: battle-master
 ---
-At the {{ level }} level, increase the die type of your barrier ticks to d10.
+At the 10th level, increase the die type of your barrier ticks to d10.